 There are different ways to stop trichotillomania, and it’s important for you to explore which ones are right for you.
-Many of the ways to stop trichotillomania fall into the category of habit reversal techniques, and you’ll learn these if you see a cognitive behavioural therapist.
+Many of the ways to stop trichotillomania fall into the category of habit reversal techniques, and you’ll learn these if you see a cognitive behavioral therapist.

-If you think you have trichotillomania, it’s always a good idea to speak to your doctor who can give you an official diagnosis and refer you to an experienced cognitive behavioural therapist.
+If you think you have trichotillomania, it’s always a good idea to speak to your doctor who can give you an official diagnosis and refer you to an experienced cognitive behavioral therapist.

 It’s important to explore the different types of trichotillomania treatment to see what works for you.
 Treatment of trichotillomania can be complicated, and most of the techniques you’ll try will require time and practice.
 People with trichotillomania often try several strategies to cope with their urge to pull before they find something that works for them.